AndreProenza/3D-TerreiroPaco-Lisbon/README.md

 - Modeling of the desired scenario;
 - Animation with images captured with two cameras, one with the aerial view of the scenery and another that simulates the point of view of someone taking a a walk in the square.

-Praça do Comércio (Google Earth)
+Figure 1 - Praça do Comércio (Google Earth)

 ![2](https://user-images.githubusercontent.com/78174997/147681231-9eae1e99-6d66-4cca-a354-5f40f6c6b240.png)

-Praça do Comércio (Google Earth) with measurements
+Figure 2 - Praça do Comércio (Google Earth) with measurements

 ![3](https://user-images.githubusercontent.com/78174997/147681694-c37e599b-832e-4dba-acb9-e674666d11ad.png)